codingcog23/YOLO-NAS/README.md

 ![yolo_nas_frontier](https://github.com/KrishArul26/Forcated-the-BitCoin-price-using-Deep-Learning/assets/74568334/61cd63e1-e471-483f-bf93-68593f1cf6b5)

+📊 YOLO-NAS has demonstrated superior performance on the COCO dataset, achieving higher mean Average Precision (mAP) values at lower latencies.
+Its groundbreaking capabilities have been showcased through benchmarking, showcasing its remarkable ability to detect objects in real-time scenarios.

+🔬 Developed and maintained by Deci, YOLO-NAS is now part of the super-gradients package, offering an efficient and optimized architecture for real-time object detection.
+This neural architecture search technology has revolutionized the process of finding the most optimal model architecture for a given problem.

+🏆 The results speak for themselves!
+In comparison to other real-time detectors, YOLO-NAS has shown a significant improvement, outperforming YOLOv8 and YOLOv7 by approximately 0.5 mAP points while achieving 10-20% faster inference times.
+These advancements have the potential to redefine the landscape of real-time object detection.

+⭐️ Additionally, YOLO-NAS has proven its mettle on the Roboflow 100 dataset benchmark, showcasing its adaptability and ease of fine-tuning on custom datasets.
+This opens up exciting possibilities for various industries, enabling accurate and efficient object detection in real-world scenarios.

+📝 Are you curious to learn more about YOLO-NAS and how to fine-tune it on your custom dataset?
+I invite you to check out our comprehensive tutorial, where we explore the step-by-step process.
+We have even prepared a Google Colab notebook for your convenience.

 ## 💡 About Deci

 Deci is a leading AI company focused on revolutionizing deep learning model optimization and inference.
 Our mission is to empower AI teams by providing them with cutting-edge tools and technologies that remove development barriers and enable efficient inference performance.